-An applicant is required to meet with adjoining property owners and area neighborhood group representatives prior to formal filing of rezoning, conditional use permit and preliminary subdivision applications.
+An applicant is required to meet with APOs and area neighborhood group representatives prior to formal filing of rezoning, conditional use permit and preliminary subdivision applications.

 The purpose of this meeting is to increase understanding of a case earlier in the process and to encourage dialogue between developers, area residents and the general public.
 Early conversation between applicants and neighbors of the site encourages consensus building and could ultimately speed the development process.
 The meeting should be arranged at location that is convenient for area neighbors and concerned citizens and shall occur no earlier than 6:00 PM.
 The meeting should be conducted no more than 90 days prior to formal filing.

-The applicant will be responsible for sending notices to 1st and 2nd tier Adjacent Property Owners (APOs), persons listed on the PDS email notification list for the appropriate council district, the mayor and city clerk for any 2nd through 6th class city if applicable, the Metro Council district representative and PDS staff at least 14 days prior to the meeting.
+The applicant will be responsible for sending notices to 1st and 2nd tier APOs, persons listed on the PDS email notification list for the appropriate council district, the mayor and city clerk for any 2nd through 6th class city if applicable, the Metro Council district representative and PDS staff at least 14 days prior to the meeting.

 At the time of formal filing, applicants will be required to submit the following documentation: